spectrocloud/librarium/content/docs/13-terraform.md

 # Overview

-Palette also supports open-source Infrastructure as Code (IaC) software tools to provide consistent CLI workflow support to multiple cloud services.
-Terraform codifies cloud APIs into declarative, configuration files.
-Terraform supports the ability to write configuration files and checks whether the execution plan for a configuration matches your expectations (before deployment) and then applies these changes to hundreds of cloud providers.
+Palette supports open-source Infrastructure as Code (IaC) software tools to provide consistent CLI workflow support to multiple cloud services.
+Terraform organizes cloud APIs into declarative, configuration files.
+Terraform supports the ability to write configuration files and checks whether the execution plan for a configuration matches your expectations (before deployment) and then, applies these changes to hundreds of cloud providers.

 # Terraform Provider Spectro Cloud

 The SaaS and on-premise management API of Spectro Cloud are resourced within the HashiCorp Terraform registry under the [Spectro Cloud Provider](https://registry.terraform.io/providers/spectrocloud/spectrocloud/latest/docs) page.

 ## Prerequisites
-To use this Spectro Cloud provider, you must meet the following requirements:
+To use this Spectro Cloud provider, have the following requirements ready:
 * Spectro Cloud account - [Sign up for a free trial account](https://www.spectrocloud.com/free-trial)
 * Terraform (minimum version 0.13+)
-* Kubernetes/Kubectl CLI (minimum version 1.16+)
+* Kubernetes/kubectl CLI (minimum version 1.16+)

 ## Usage